• Skip to main content

 Depending on how you like the texture of your chicken is what temperature you can cook it at.
 There is a little bit of a range.
 I like to cook sous vide honey mustard chicken breast at 150 degrees for 2 hours.
 See the chart below (that you can screenshot and save too!) for a different time and temp options.

 PRO TIP - I recommend NOT sous viding chicken over 4 hours.
-The protein starts to break down and it produces a very unpleasant texture that kind of disintegrates in your mouth.
+The chicken starts to break down and it produces a very unpleasant texture that kind of disintegrates in your mouth.
 I have learned this the hard way.
 99% of the time you can't mess up sous vide cooking but this is definitely one way you can.
 Most of the time 1-2 hours is plenty of time for chicken.

 temperature and time chart for sous viding chicken breast.